 This solution would be a win-win, Markovits said.
 The rich would still be rich, by any reasonable measure, but they’d be under less pressure to perform, and the middle and lower-classes would have greater incomes and more opportunity in their lives.

 “If the elite can understand this,” Markovits said, “the politics of transformation become different.”

 The meritocratic ideal—that people should get ahead based on their own accomplishments rather than their parents’ social class—has become our age’s literal common sense.
 Both Democrats and Republicans, even as they agree on almost nothing else, insist that meritocracy gives everyone fair shot at success and place it at the heart of the American Dream.
 However, Markovits argues that meritocracy is a sham.

-After earning a B.A. in mMathematics, summa cum laude from Yale University, Markovits received a British Marshall Scholarship to study in England, where he was awarded an M.Sc. in Econometrics and Mathematical Economics from the L.S.E. and a B.Phil. and D.Phil. in Philosophy from the University of Oxford.
+After earning a B.A. in mMathematics, summa cum laude, from Yale University, Markovits received a British Marshall Scholarship to study in England, where he was awarded an M.Sc. in econometrics and mathematical economics from the L.S.E. and a B.Phil. and D.Phil. in philosophy from the University of Oxford.
 Markovits then returned to Yale to study law and, after clerking for the Honorable Guido Calabresi, joined the faculty at Yale.

 This event is open to the Yale community.
 Registration is required.